ajayat/ajayat/README.md

-## Welcome to my Github profile 👋
+## About Me
-I am a student in a scientific preparatory class for engineering schools in France.
-I am passionate about math and computer science. <br>
+I am a student in mathematics and computer science in France. <br>
-I learned programming by myself, I’m fascinated by its logical and creative aspect.
+I learned programming by myself and I am passionate about blockhain and algorithms.

 ### Python 3
 I have been coding in [Python] since I was 13 years old; it's a language that I really appreciate as you can use it for almost any project.
-Personally, I value it for scientific uses, to build website backends, APIs, software and algorithms.
+Personally, I value it for scientific uses, to build website backends, APIs, algorithms and more recently, smart contracts on Ethereum.

 #### Libraries and frameworks:
 [![Numpy](img/Numpy.png)][Numpy]